-Prepares students for the commencement of undergraduate study and requires a sound knowledge of fundamental principles of physics.
-The depth and extent of the course is similar to the HSC Physics course.
-It covers the basic concepts of mechanics, forces, energy and waves.
+Physics 1 prepares students for undergraduate study by developing an introductory understanding of physics and its fundamental principles.
+The depth and extent of the course is similar to HSC Physics.
+The course covers the basic concepts of mechanics, forces, energy and waves.

 - Semester 1 - 2016